Kids working with the project.

 Minors can also have a parallel card to their parent’s credit card with the consent of both parents.
 You can order the parallel card for your child when they have turned 15, have their own account and are living in the same household with the principal card holder.
 If your child has online banking codes, you can apply for the parallel card by calling Nordea Customer Service, tel 0200 70 000.
 If they do not have online banking codes, you can order the card in branch.

-Online banking codes and e-identification for a minor
+Nordea access codes and e-identification for a minor

 Secure and easy banking services for your child